Education & Training Options At Sana Healing Collective

 Ketamine-Assisted Psychotherapy (KAP) consultation Group

-Starting in July, we will be offering TWO levels of our consultation group.
+We offer TWO levels of our consultation group.

 The advanced group is intended for experienced psychotherapy providers with at least 5 years of clinical practice after graduate school, and who have facilitated at least 50 KAP sessions.
 We are open to all routes of administration.
 Participants are expected to have completed a KAP or PAT training program.